-This is a cloud-console managed system with device clients for Windows servers, Windows/Linux PCs, and Android mobile devices.
+This is a cloud-console managed system.
+There are device clients for Windows servers, Windows/Linux PCs, and Android mobile devices.
 The desktop client software has a simple interface, which allows users to run updates and various scans.
 It is suitable for organisations of all sizes.

 The product is managed from a cloud-based console, which requires no installation.
-Deployment is carried out from the Installation page.
-A single click on Send by email opens an email message with a link for download and installation.
+Deployment is carried out using the Add Computers button on the Computers page.
+You can download the installer directly, or click on Send by email.
+This opens an email message with a link for download and installation.
 This works for Windows, Linux and Android.
 The user clicks on the provided link to install the client, and this is then automatically licensed.
-Alternatively, you can download an installer file directly from the console.
-This can then be installed locally, or distributed by network share or removable device.
-Once a client device has connected to the management console, you can allocate it to a management group.
-This can be done manually, by IP address range or by Active Directory integration, and obviously helps with a multi-site organisation or one which might be split by IP address/VLAN into teams (sales, accounts etc.).
+Either installation method lets you pre-allocate the client to a management group.

-Protection status and threat detection history are provided on the Status page, which opens by default.
-There are excellent graphics for detected threats, including malware types, detection origin, and blocked URLs here.
+Protection status and threat detection history are provided on the Status tab/Security page, which opens by default.
+There are excellent graphics for detected threats.
+These include malware types, detection origin, and blocked URLs here.
 This provides a solid daily overview of issues.
-We particularly it because it provides a headline view of the status, but allows you to click through for more detailed information.
-For example, clicking on the main Protection Status graphic takes you to the Computers page, shown below.
+We particularly liked it because it provides a headline view of the status, but allows you to click through for more detailed information.
+For example, clicking on the main Protection Status graphic takes you to the Computers page.
+The console's quarantine function is accessed by clicking on Threats detected by the antivirus.